naivebird/gym-buddy-finder/README.md

 ```
 npm start
 ```
-Please remember to create a new branch when you develop a new feature.
+Please make sure to create a new branch when you develop a new feature.